filodb/FiloDB/README.md

 * The storage format is subject to change at this time.
 * Only ingestion through Spark / Spark Streaming, and CLI ingestion via CSV files.
 * Only string, Int, Long partition keys and Long/Timestamp/Int/Double sort keys are supported, but many more to come
 * You are currently responsible for ensuring that partition keys are not spread across multiple nodes of a DataFrame when ingesting.
+It might be as simple as a `df.sort`.

 ## Roadmap